karl-nilsson/rigidbot_recipe/README.md

 Installing Garcad's hotend on a RigidBot
 ===============

-# Hardware
+# HARDWARE

+## MAX6675

 1. Using a set of female-female jumper cables, connect MAX6675 board to RigidBoard
-   * Use either the ICSP header, or the LCD header
+   * Use **either** the ICSP header, or the LCD header
    * Connect like colors (e.g. VCC -> VCC, MISO -> MISO, etc...)

    ![RigidBoard](/img/rigidboard.png)
    ![MAX6675](/img/MAX6675.png)

+## Heater Cable

-2. Cut a 6" length of heavy-gauge wire to use as the heater cable
+1. Cut a 6" length of heavy-gauge wire to use as the heater cable

-3. Solder the heater cable to the extruder board as indicated in the photograph.
+2. Solder the heater cable to the extruder board as indicated in the photograph.
   * polarity doesn't matter
   * if necessary, use a hot glue gun to insulate the connections

   ![heater connection](/img/heater_connx.jpg)

-4. Connect the heater wires to the solderless terminals, and connect them to the hotend posts
+3. Connect the heater wires to the solderless terminals
+  * slide the heater wire through the hole
+  * wrap the wire around the tube
+  * solder the wire into the hole

+  INSERT PICTURE

+4. Crimp the face of the solderless terminal

+  INSERT PICTURE

+5. Slide the solderless terminals to the hotend posts
+   * **WARNING: DO NOT SOLDER THE TERMINALS TO THE HOTEND POSTS**

 # Software